 Firstly, the hassle-free factor.

-No need to buy a separate coffee machine that grinds beans and then transfer to your coffee maker.
-This saves you time – and washing up.
+There is no need to buy a separate coffee machine that grinds beans and then transfer the fresh grounds to your coffee maker.
+This will save you time – and washing up.

 Simply pour the beans into the top of your machine and you are done.
 The machine does the job for you.

-Most machines will have settings for which type of grind you want – a fine or a coarse grind – and a couple of options in-between.
+Most brew and grind machines will have settings for which type of grind you want – a fine or a coarse grind – and a couple of options in-between.

 There are 2 types of coffee machine with grinder available – a blade grinder or a burr grinder.

-Choosing a model that has programmable features is the ultimate in convenience.
+Choosing a whole bean coffee maker that has programmable features is the ultimate in convenience.
 You have complete control – unlike the traditional stove percolator – and absolutely no compromise on quality.

 You are able to set it up for the number of cups you need, set the timer for your convenience, and you can pause when you want to during the brewing process.

-The automatic shut-off feature also saves your power consumption and you don’t have to remember to switch the brewer off when the job is done.
+The automatic shut-off feature also saves your power consumption and you won’t have to remember to switch the brewer off when the job is done.

 Just grind and brew!